Computational quantum transport: a scattering approach perspective: Green's function formalism for the quantum problem

 where the real-time retarded Green's function is defined as

 Equivalently, one can define the retarded Green's function in energy directly as the solution of the following equation:

-Note that Eq.~\eqref{eq:def_G} does not have a unique solution and one should remember the presence of the infinitely small positive imaginary energy $\eta>0$ to properly define the retarded Green's function.
-Computing $\hat G(E)$ is the central problem of Green's function based methods.
+Note that Eq.~\eqref{eq:def_G} is only well defined (i.e. has a unique solution) in the presence of the infinitely small positive imaginary energy $\eta>0$ that defines the retarded Green's function.
+Computing $\hat G(E)$ is the central problem of Green's-function-based methods.

 In the following, we follow a route very similar to the one taken to define the scattering matrix.
-This allows us to obtain the Green's function as the solution of a set of linear equations and also to obtain a direct connection between the Green's function and the scattering matrix (referred as the Fisher--Lee relation).
+This allows us to obtain the Green's function as the solution of a set of linear equations and also to obtain a direct connection between the Green's function and the scattering matrix (referred to as the Fisher--Lee relation).
 A different, more traditional route makes no reference to the scattering problem and makes use of the Dyson equation to calculate the retarded Green's function directly.
 This route will be followed in the next section.
 It is completely equivalent to the first.